MI-FraunhoferIWM/data2rdf/docs/examples/abox/1_csv.md

 When we assign a `base_iri` of e.g. `https://example.org/123`, the resulting IRI will be `https://example.org/123/ProbenArt` and the placeholder in the additional triples will need to have the value of `http://abox-namespace-placeholder.org/ProbenArt` as placeholder.

-## Next steps

-Please refer to the next sections for investigating more pipeline usecases or go to the [Run pipeline and retrieve outputs](3_pipeline_run_and_outputs) section for more details how to run the pipeline with the given setup.

 ## Running the pipeline